7BIndustries/semblage-docs/docs/index.md

 # Semblage Documentation

 Welcome to the documentation for Semblage, a community-based, open source 2D/3D CAD application that seeks to blend the mouse-driven and programmatic CAD worlds.
-If you are brand new to Semblage, it is recommended that you read the [introduction page](introduction.md) to get an overview of what Semblage is before moving on to the [Getting Started page](getting_started.md).
+If you are brand new to Semblage, it is recommended that you read the [introduction page](introduction.md) to get an overview of what Semblage is before moving on to the [Installation]intallation.md) and [Usage](usage.md) documentation.

 If you get stuck at any point while going through this documentation, you can ask questions on any of the [communication channels](community.md#communication-channels).

-***PLEASE NOTE*** Semblage is in pre-alpha, and is not overly useable or stable yet.
-There will be a release once it has reached alpha quality with the minimum-viable feature set.
-This documentation is only partly complete, and will change significantly before the first release.
+***PLEASE NOTE:*** Semblage is in alpha, and so significant bugs may be present.
+Please open a [GitHub issue](https://github.com/7BIndustries/Semblage/issues) or post a message on the [community channels](community.md#communication-channels) if you encounter a bug.

 ## Supporting